Cruz Bustamante: 2006 insurance commissioner election

 Bustamante was the Democratic nominee for California insurance commissioner in 2006.
 In his official candidate statement, he said "I want to become an example to others to lead healthier lives by losing weight myself.
 Obesity in California costs $7.7 billion a year."
 Bustamante claimed to have shed 43 pounds, to a weight of 235 pounds, by means of diet and exercise.

-He easily won the June 6, 2006 Democratic primary, receiving 70.5% of the vote and defeating his challenger, John Kraft.
+He easily won the June 6, 2006, Democratic primary, receiving 70.5% of the vote and defeating his challenger, John Kraft.
 Bustamante received 1,606,913 votes to 674,309 for Kraft.
-Many political analysts believed that Kraft, who ran a low-key campaign where he took no campaign contributions, received those votes as a protest for Bustamante's behavior during the 2003 recall election.
+Many political analysts believed that Kraft, who ran a low-key campaign in which he took no campaign contributions, received those votes as a protest for Bustamante's behavior during the 2003 recall election.
 However, Kraft planned to actively campaign for Bustamante in the general election, and donated a significant portion of his fortune as an heir to Kraft Foods to Bustamante's campaign.

 Bustamante ran against Republican Steve Poizner in November.
 Bustamante announced that he would not be returning insurance industry contributions to his campaign, a position criticized by Poizner and campaign ethicists.
 Bustamante also failed to meet a deadline to submit a campaign statement to voters.
 According to the Field Poll, on November 3, 2006, Bustamante trailed Poizner by 9%. and lost to Poizner by 12% in the general election.

 It was speculated that Bustamante would run for the U.S. House of Representatives in California's 21st congressional district in 2012, but ultimately he did not run.